 “With NGINX Plus, we don’t have the hassle of compiling our own NGINX version from source.
 It’s time consuming, and someone has to manage it.
 We try to keep overhead on operations very low.
 With NGINX Plus, we no longer need to spend our time and resources building and customizing NGINX because we have a full‑featured product with everything we need built in and the experience and support we need from the experts at NGINX,” says Ostertag.

 When switching to NGINX Plus, Team Internet’s developers wanted full control over their AWS deployment, so they installed NGINX Plus on their own AMI rather than using the prebuilt NGINX Plus AMI.
-Even so, the entire process took no more than six hours.
+Even so, the entire process took less than six hours.

-The TONIC. platform brings together 30+ publishers who are selling traffic with its more than 15,000 internal advertisers together running 100,000+ campaigns and executing many millions of different bids.
-Behind the scenes, a lot of server-to-server calls and requests to databases are needed to make this happen.
+The TONIC. platform brings together more than 30 publishers who are selling traffic with its more than 15,000 internal advertisers, together running more than 100,000 campaigns and executing many millions of different bids.
+Behind the scenes, a lot of server‑to‑server calls and requests to databases are needed to make this happen.
 With NGINX Plus in its environment, Team Internet can process more requests per server than before.

 “We’re happy with how NGINX Plus performs for us.
 With NGINX Plus doing the heavy lifting for us, we can focus on other parts of the business, like developing new features, monitoring our systems, and finding ways to continue improving and outperforming the competition.”